 In 1887 using apples from the orchard at his father’s rectory an old stone press on the farm next door and Tommy the rectory pony , Percy Bulmer made the first cider, from apples at the family orchard at Credenhill in Herefordshire which would be later used to make the cider for which they became known.
 A year later he moved to premises in Maylord Street before moving to Ryelands in Hereford a year later.
 With a £1,760 loan from their father, the brothers bought the 8 acres field.

-The original buildings, including cider cellars survives today as the Cider Museum and King Offa Distillery.
+Buildings on the original site, including cider cellars survives today as the Cider Museum

 It was little more than a barn compared to the huge modern stainless-steel computer-controlled cider-making plant that has grown up on a 75 acres (30.4 ha) site nearby.
 Production moved to the current Plough Lane site in the late 1970s